 Beginning full-time graduate students who meet all qualifications may apply for financial assistance from the UNT office of Student Financial Aid and Scholarships.
 In addition, beginning and continuing students may apply for financial assistance from the Department of Linguistics.
 This assistance can be in the form of teaching assistantships, graduate assistantships, or research assistantships.
 The positions are competitive and awarded through an application process.
 Departmental financial aid for continuing students who have not already been offered aid is awarded on the basis of their academic performance, their proficiencies and the departmental needs.
+The deadline for applying for departmental financial assistance is June 15 for the academic year.

 Each year, the Department of Linguistics offers a number of teaching assistantship (TA) positions to eligible graduate students.
 Specific duties of a TA include: assisting a faculty member in teaching and grading student assignments, preparing instructional materials, tutoring students, supervising tests and/or assessments, etc.